michalantolik/michalantolik/README.md

 ### Hi there 👋

-I'm Michał, a .NET software developer with over 12 years of experience.
-My main programming language is C#.
-My experience spreads over development of desktop applications in WPF and ASP.NET Core MVC web applications.
+Experienced software developer with over 12 years of experience.
+Problem-solver with analytical mindset.
+Detail-oriented, organized and meticulous employee.
+Enthusiastic team player ready to contribute to company success.
+Pluralsight freak.

 <!--
 **michalantolik/michalantolik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.